arif-desu/Lyra/docs/Thejas32.md

 `*GPIO_DATA = 0 << 5;`

-Here's a figure explaining the operation by writing `0xFB`
+Here's an illustration explaining the operation by writing `0xFB`

 ![PL061](/images/pl061.png)